Jachimo/adiumtoeml/README.md

 Most Adium logs end in either `.AdiumHTMLLog` or `.chatlog`, although the tool will also process files ending in `.html` or `.xml`, in case you want to edit either type of file by hand in an external editor.

-Requires Python 3 and both the "dateutil" package, available through pip.

-Written and tested using Python 3.7.1.
+Written and tested using Python 3.9.

 ### Required Libraries / Packages